-Doesn’t find newly installed apps
+It doesn’t find newly installed apps

 After I install any classic program or an app from the Windows Store, I’ll see it on the Newly installed list in the Start menu right away.
 However, it can take several minutes (or sometimes a reboot) before that new app will start appearing in search results in the Start menu.

-Doesn’t find pinned websites
+It doesn’t find pinned websites

 You can pin your favorite websites to either the Start menu or task bar from Microsoft Edge.
 Pinned websites show up as app tiles in the Start menu or program icons on the taskbar.
-They’re given app-like status in the Windows Shell, but you can’t search for either their web address or the title that is shown in the start menu.
+They’re given app-like status in the Windows Shell, but you can’t search for either their web address or the title that’s shown in the start menu.

 “No results found”

 Better search should have been a higher priority in Windows 10; considering the sheer number of users of Windows with all their diverse needs and spelling prowess.
 I’ve seen little to no improvement since Windows 10 was released in .

 All the above issues I listed above have two things in common:

 Performance is indeed important for a good user experience.
 However, I believe it’s well worth the time to find what users search for rather than defaulting to “No results found”.